 Previous court documents revealed that clothing and sponges soaked with Jennifer Dulos' blood were found in trash cans in Hartford, where surveillance cameras captured a male appearing to be Fotis Dulos wearing a baseball cap and disposing of garbage bags in more than 30 different receptacles along a four-mile stretch of Albany Avenue.

-The children are currently being cared for by Jennifer Dulos' mother.
+The children are currently being cared for by Jennifer Dulos' mother, who had been seeking full custody.